Artificial Intelligence MSc – 2023 entry

 Why choose this course

-AI is rapidly changing the way we live, work and learn.
-However, there’s currently a real shortage of AI talent worldwide, both to serve the industry and to drive future research.
+The growth of AI is rapidly changing the way we live, work and learn.
+However, there’s a real shortage of AI talent worldwide, both to serve the industry and to drive future research.

 What you will study

-The one-year full-time MSc will teach you the fundamental AI concepts, the universal machine learning tools essential for any AI job role, as well as specific practical and research skills in all three key AI topics: vision, speech and 5G.
-You’ll gain experience with cutting-edge tools such as Deep Neural Networks (DNN), Recurrent Neural Networks (RNN) and Deep Reinforcement Learning (Deep RL) through regular hands-on exercises and practical labs.
+This one-year full-time MSc will teach you about fundamental AI concepts and the universal machine learning tools essential for any AI job role, as well as specific practical and research skills in key AI topics and applications.
+You’ll gain experience with cutting-edge tools such as deep neural networks (DNN), recurrent neural networks (RNN) and deep reinforcement learning (deep RL) through regular hands-on exercises and practical labs.

-The course consists of technical modules delivered by the Department of Electrical and Electronic Engineering, along with the opportunity to take related modules in business or law and ethics.
-You will also undertake a year-long project on an AI topic that interests you.
-You will be supervised throughout the project by an academic specialising in your chosen subject area.
+The course consists of technical modules delivered by our School of Computer Science and Electronic Engineering, along with the opportunity to take related modules in business or law and ethics.
+You’ll also undertake a year-long project on an AI topic that interests you.
+You’ll be supervised throughout the project by an academic specialising in your chosen subject area.

 Facilities, equipment and support

-Specialist experimental and research facilities (e.g. GPU clusters) for computationally demanding projects or those requiring specialist equipment are provided by the Centre for Vision, Speech and Signal Processing.
+Specialist experimental and research facilities (e.g. graphics processing unit clusters) for computationally demanding projects or those requiring specialist equipment are provided by our Centre for Vision, Speech and Signal Processing.

 Careers and graduate prospects